-Music has for a long time been important in increasing international awareness of the Sámi, with Norwegian singer Mari Boine leading the way.
+Music has for a long time been important in increasing international awareness of the Sámi.
+Nils-Aslak Valkeapää made a strong impression when he performed at the 1994 Winter Olympics in Lillehammer, but it’s Norwegian singer Mari Boine who’s been the inspirational figure.
 Because those who Christianised the country disapproved of the Sámi shamans, they said that Sámi culture came from the devil.
 “My parents would switch off the radio when there was music, especially when there was yoik,” Mari Boine told Songlines magazine.
 “I was an indigenous person who was told that my culture was of no value and I must learn to despise it.
-But we have never accepted that our culture and language doesn’t have a value.”
+But we have never accepted that our culture and language don’t have a value.”

-That’s not the case with the new albums just released by Ulla Pirttijärvi and Hildá Länsman, both of which are landmarks in the Sámi repertoire.
-Ulla’s record Áššu is with Norwegian percussionist Harald Skullerud and guitarist Olav Torget and is a very personal selection of yoiks of people and places presented in a contemporary context.
+New albums released in 2019 by Ulla Pirttijärvi and Hildá Länsman are both landmarks in the Sámi repertoire.
+Pirttijärvi’s record Áššu is with Norwegian percussionist Harald Skullerud and guitarist Olav Torget, and is a very personal selection of yoiks of people and places presented in a contemporary context.
 Some are connected with her late husband and other family members, while others are from her native village of Angeli.

-Hildá is coming to the end of her BA studies at the Sibelius Academy in Helsinki where she met and formed Vildá, a duo with accordionist Viivi Maria Saarenkylä, from Savonlinna in eastern Finland.
-In “Skállovárri” - the opening song of their new album Vildaluodda (Wildprint) – she sings about the childhood thrill of reindeer herding, combining various yoiking styles, North and South Sámi as well as Kautokeino.
+Hildá Länsman, coming to the end of her BA studies at the Sibelius Academy in Helsinki, formed Vildá, a duo with accordionist Viivi Maria Saarenkylä, from Savonlinna in eastern Finland.
+In Skállovárri – the opening song of their new album Vildaluodda [Wildprint] – she sings about the childhood thrill of reindeer herding, combining various yoiking styles, North and South Sámi as well as Kautokeino.
 “How strong the rumble still feels,” she sings, “when hundreds of reindeer are gathered in a single herd.”
-But Hildá has also been learning Bulgarian singing and some of those irregular rhythms seem to be creeping into her music on the new record.
+But Länsman has also been learning Bulgarian singing and some of those irregular rhythms seem to be creeping into her music on the new record.

 Featured photo: Hildá Länsman